APIOpsCycles/www/README.md

 npm run import:csv
 ```

-This command parses the CSV files with `papaparse` and generates Markdown
+This command parses the CSV files with `papaparse` and generates Markdownfiles under `src/content`.

-files under `src/content`.
+## Deployment

+Deploy the site on Netlify using the included adapter:

+1. Install dependencies with `npm install`.
+2. Build the site using `npm run build`.
+3. Push the repository to a connected Netlify project.

+Netlify reads `netlify.toml` to run the build command and serve the
+contents of the `dist` directory.